Sabiha Gökçen International Airport

 Istanbul Sabiha Gökçen International Airport is the secondary international airport serving Istanbul, Turkey.
 Located 32 km southeast of the city centre, Sabiha Gökçen Airport is in the Asian part of the transcontinental city and serves as the operating base for AJet and Pegasus Airlines.

 The airport is named after Sabiha Gökçen, adoptive daughter of Mustafa Kemal Atatürk and the first female fighter pilot in the world.
-Although Istanbul Airport, located 63 km west of the European side of Istanbul, is larger, Sabiha Gökçen is still one of the largest airports in the country and one of the busiest airports in the Middle East.
+Although Istanbul Airport, located 63 km west of the European side of Istanbul, is larger, it handled over 48.4 million passengers in 2025, making it the second-busiest airport in Turkey, and forty sixth-busiest airport in the world.

 Overview

 Foundation

 The airport was built because Atatürk Airport (located on the European side) was not large enough to meet the booming passenger demands (both domestic and international).
 The airport opened on 8 January 2001.
 In June 2007, Turkish conglomerate Limak Holding, India's GMR Group and Malaysia Airport Holding Berhad (MAHB) consortium gained the contract for upgrading and maintaining the airport.
 In mid-2008, ground was broken to upgrade the international terminal to handle 25 million passengers annually.
 The new terminal was inaugurated on 31 October 2009.

 SAW's international terminal capacity originally was 3 million passengers per year and the domestic terminal capacity was 0.5 million passengers per year.
-In 2010, Sabiha Gökçen airport handled 11,129,472 passengers, a 71% increase compared to 2009.
-The airport was planning (in 2011) to host 25 million passengers by 2023, but has already received and handled more than 35 million passengers by 2019.
+In 2010, Sabiha Gökçen airport handled 11,189,678 passengers, a 72% increase compared to 2009.
+The airport was planning (in 2010) to host 25 million passengers by 2023, but has already received and handled more than 35 million passengers by 2019.